intarchboard/draft-use-it-or-lose-it/draft-thomson-protocol-freedom.md

   version-negotiation mechanism correctly.

 This has proven to be insufficient in practice.
-Many protocols have evidence of imperfect implementation of key mechanisms, and those that aren't used are the ones that fail most often.
-The same paragraph from RFC 6709 even acknowledges the existence of this problem, but does not offer any remedy:
+Many protocols have evidence of imperfect implementation of these critical mechanisms.
+Mechanisms that aren't used are the ones that fail most often.
+The same paragraph from RFC 6709 acknowledges the existence of this problem, but does not offer any remedy:

 > The nature of protocol version-negotiation mechanisms is that, by definition, they don't get widespread real-world testing until *after* the base protocol has been deployed for a while, and its deficiencies have become evident.

-Transport Layer Security (TLS) {{?RFC5246}} provides an example of where a design that is objectively sound fails when incorrectly implemented.
+Transport Layer Security (TLS) {{?RFC5246}} provides examples of where a design that is objectively sound fails when incorrectly implemented.
 TLS provides examples of failures in protocol version negotiation and extensibility.

 Version negotiation in TLS 1.2 and earlier uses the "Highest mutually supported version (HMSV)" exactly as described in {{?RFC6709}}.
 However, clients are unable to advertise a new version without causing a non-trivial proportions of sessions to fail due to bugs in server (or middlebox) implementations.

+Note:

+: It is possible that some middleboxes prevent negotiation of protocol versions and features they do not understand.
+It is hard to imagine what those middleboxes hope to gain from doing so for a protocol like TLS.

-Intolerance to new TLS versions is so severe {{INTOLERANCE}} that TLS 1.3 has abandoned HMSV version negotiation for a different mechanism
+Intolerance to new TLS versions is so severe {{INTOLERANCE}} that TLS 1.3
-{{?I-D.ietf-tls-tls13}}.
+{{?I-D.ietf-tls-tls13}} has abandoned HMSV version negotiation for a different mechanism.

 The server name indication (SNI) {{?RFC6066}} in TLS is another excellent example of the failure of a well-designed extensibility point.
 SNI uses the